the-human-colossus-foundation/microledger-spec/microledger.md

 ### Seals

-A seal is a qualified digest where its derivation code specifies what type of hashing function was used but does not include any other information about the associated data.
+A seal is a qualified digest where its derivation code specifies what type of hashing function was used.
+However, a seal does not include any other information about the associated data.
 The hashing step produces a digest of the serialized data that is referenced by the seal.
 The seal acts as an anchor of the data.
 To clarify, the actual data is not provided explicitly in the seal, but merely the digest of the serialized data, hence the data is hidden.
-This may be useful in making verifiable crypto-graphic commitments at the location of an event to data stored and/or disclosed elsewhere.
+This may be useful in making verifiable cryptographic commitments at the location of an event to data stored and/or disclosed elsewhere.

 ### Digital fingerprint